-- be legal entities (public or private bodies) - be established in one of the eligible countries, i.e.: - EU Member States (including overseas countries and territories (OCTs)) - non-EU countries: - listed EEA countries and countries associated to the LIFE Programme or countries which are in ongoing negotiations for an association agreement and where the agreement enters into force before grant signature (list of participating countries)7 - the coordinator must be established in an eligible country.
+be legal entities (public or private bodies)

+- be established in one of the eligible countries7, i.e.: - EU Member States - Non-EU countries: countries associated to the LIFE programme

-Beneficiaries and affiliated entities must register in the Participant Register - before submitting the proposal - and will have to be validated by the Central Validation
+Beneficiaries and affiliated entities must register in the Participant Register - before submitting the proposal - and will have to be validated by the Central Validation Service (REA Validation).
+For the validation, they will be requested to upload documents showing legal status and origin.